frederico-alves/az_204_azure_developer/1_azure_app_service/notes.md

 You can add a sidecar container through the Deployment Center in the app's management page.

 ## Explore authentication and authorization in App Service

+Azure App Service provides built-in authentication and authorization support.
+You can sign in users and access data by writing minimal or no code in your web app, RESTful API, mobile back end, or Azure Functions.

+### Why use the built-in authentication?

+You're not required to use App Service for authentication and authorization.
+Many web frameworks are bundled with security features, and you can use them if you like.
+If you need more flexibility than App Service provides, you can also write your own utilities.

+The built-in authentication feature for App Service and Azure Functions can save you time and effort by providing out-of-the-box authentication with federated identity providers, allowing you to focus on the rest of your application.

+- Azure App Service allows you to integrate various auth capabilities into your web app or API without implementing them yourself.
+- Auth is built directly into the platform and doesn’t require any particular language, SDK, security expertise, or code.
+- You can integrate with multiple login providers.
+For example, Microsoft Entra ID, Facebook, Google, X.

+### Identity providers

+App Service uses federated identity, in which a third-party identity provider manages the user identities and authentication flow for you.
+The following identity providers are available by default:

+- Microsoft Entra: `/.auth/login/aad`
+- Facebook: `/.auth/login/facebook`
+- Google: `/.auth/login/google`
+- X: `/.auth/login/x`
+- GitHub: `/.auth/login/github`
+- Apple: `/.auth/login/apple`
+- Any OpenID Connect provider: `/.auth/login/<providerName>`

+When you configure this feature with one of these providers, its sign-in endpoint is available for user authentication and for validation of authentication tokens from the provider.
+You can provide your users with any number of these sign-in options.

+### How it works

+The authentication and authorization middleware component is a feature of the platform that runs on the same VM as your application.
+When enabled, every incoming HTTP request passes through it before being handled by your application.

+The platform middleware handles several things for your app:

+- Authenticates users and clients with the specified identity provider
+- Validates, stores, and refreshes OAuth tokens issued by the configured identity provider
+- Manages the authenticated session
+- Injects identity information into HTTP request headers

+The module runs separately from your application code and can be configured using Azure Resource Manager settings or using a configuration file.
+No SDKs, specific programming languages, or changes to your application code are required